jchipmunk/strelastik/README.md

-The `strelastik` tool is a Kotlin-based stress testing utility for load testing an Elasticsearch cluster.
+The `strelastik` tool is a Kotlin-based utility designed to load test and measure performance.

+The utility supports the following applications:
+- Elasticsearch
+- ZooKeeper